 - Contact your local bar association and inquire about elder law attorneys in your area who offer “pro bono” (free) services to low-income clients.

 - Finally, if you are a veteran, the VA hosts free legal service clinics in VA facilities across the country.
 You can find complete information on these clinics here.
 Other organizations (such as the National Veterans Legal Services Program) that are not affiliated with the VA also specialize in assisting veterans with their legal problems for a reduced fee.

 What information should I bring to the initial elder law consultation?

-Once you have arranged an appointment, be sure to bring all information necessary to get the most out of the time with your attorney.
-Fully informed, open communication will result in the best outcome for estate planning services, long term care planning, and asset protection.
-Information to bring:
+Once you have made an appointment, be sure to bring all information necessary to get the most out of the time with your attorney.
+Fully informed, open communication will result in the best outcome for estate planning services, long-term care planning and asset protection.
+Information to bring might include:

-- Bank and investment account statments including joint accounts
+- Bank and investment account statements, including joint accounts

 - Mortgage and property tax statements